samandalib/portfolio/Documentation/README.md

 ## Feature Overview

 - The `InfoSnippet` component displays project/case study information with a responsive layout and a floating Docker bar for live controls.
 Each instance is independent and theme-aware.
-- The `ProjectSlider` is linked to case studies: clicking a card reveals the corresponding InfoSnippet section(s) and scrolls to them automatically.
+- The `ProjectSlider` is linked to case studies: clicking a card navigates to a dedicated case study page at `/case-study/[slug]`.
-- Case study content is managed in TypeScript files (e.g., `public/assets/case studies/project1/content.ts`) and rendered dynamically.
-To add a new case study, add a new content file and update the case studies array in `app/page.tsx`.
+- Case study content is managed in TypeScript files (e.g., `public/assets/case studies/project1/content.ts`) and rendered dynamically on dedicated pages.
+- **Case Study Pages**: Individual case studies are now served via dynamic routes with consistent layout structure (AccentDock, ProjectDetailsDisplay, InfoSnippets).
+- **Navigation**: Project cards navigate to dedicated pages instead of revealing sections on the landing page, providing better SEO and user experience.

 ## Lottie Animation System